Margot Dreschel: Auschwitz-Birkenau concentration camp

+Arrest and execution

+Drechsel fled from Ravensbrück in April 1945 as Nazi Germany surrendered.

 In May 1945, several former Auschwitz prisoners recognized her on a road from Pirna to Bautzen in the Soviet zone, and took her to the Soviet Military Police.
 The Soviets condemned her to death and executed her in May or June 1945 by hanging in Bautzen.